Alliance for an Energy Efficient Economy (AEEE) presents

 India’s industrial sector is a cornerstone of its economic growth, contributing over 25% to GDP and consuming nearly 40% of total energy.
 With rising energy demand, cost pressures, and climate commitments, energy efficiency offers a strategic lever to enhance competitiveness, reduce emissions, and improve energy security.
 To catalyse scalable action on energy efficiency in India’s industrial sector by convening leaders from government, industry, and finance, the session will explore how to unlock the full potential of energy efficiency through cross-sector collaboration, policy enablers, and innovative financing mechanisms—driving competitiveness, affordability, and sustainability.

 As India accelerates towards Viksit Bharat, cultivating a culture that makes energy efficiency second nature is more urgent than ever.
-Anchored in the spirit of Mission LiFE, this Lightning Talk will explore how behavioural change, technology, and storytelling can embed efficiency into everyday life.
-This session underscores why people and systems power are the true engines of transformation and how they can turn efficiency from a policy goal into a national movement.
+Anchored in the spirit of Mission LiFE, this special session will explore how behavioural change, technology, and storytelling can embed efficiency into everyday life.
+The conversation will delve into why people and systems power are the true engines of transformation and how they can turn efficiency from a policy goal into a national movement.

 India’s cooling demand is rising rapidly, already contributing significantly to electricity use and peak-load growth.
 Cooling-as-a-Service (CaaS) shifts cooling from equipment ownership to performance-based delivery, enabling affordability, efficiency, and peak-load management.
 Aligned with the India Cooling Action Plan, this session brings together cross-sector expertise to examine how CaaS can decouple rising comfort needs from energy use, peak demand, and emissions, focusing on market readiness, policy enablers, and scalable pathways for public buildings, commercial spaces, and urban developments.